TSP23SCM82M/assign1/assign1/README.md

 This function receives two parameters, the first one is the required page number, and the second one is the file handler which can get from createPageFile.
 This function ensures the capacity of pageFile, when the current page number of pageFile is less than the required page number, then the function will add some empty blocks to make sure the capacity.

+## Additional Functions added

+**extern RC renameFile (char *fileName,char *newFileName, SM_FileHandle *fHandle);**

+This function is used to rename the file name specified by fileName to newFileName using the rename() C function.
+The file handle's fileName is also initialized with the newFileName.

 ## Test explain